ascend4/ascend4/models/johnpye/fprops/ALUMINA.md

 The Serena boehmite data extend to `900 K`, so the current non-extrapolated stage-2 operating range ends at `626.85 degC`.

+The flowsheet itself uses a concrete, unparameterized `alumina_stream` connector containing `T`, `P`, and the four component flow rates.
+Unit operations are joined by whole-stream `ARE_THE_SAME` connections.
+Small package-specific adapters inside the heaters and reactors map those connector states onto the existing FPROPS `reactive_stream` calculations, retaining the stage-specific property limits without exposing atom-by-atom wiring in the top-level flowsheet.

 ### Thermodynamic Thresholds and Operating Temperatures

 The reactor model reports the standard reaction Gibbs energy independently of